Institute for Human-Centered Artificial Intelligence (HAI)

 BioI am a Research Scientist at Stanford University and the Director of the Psychological Science Accelerator.
-I conduct research in affective science, cross-cultural psychology, and meta-science.
+I conduct research on emotions, big team science, and [more recently] AI.

 Current Research and Scholarly InterestsHow do we learn to communicate using language?
 I study children's language learning and how it interacts with their developing understanding of the social world.
 I use behavioral experiments, computational tools, and novel measurement methods like large-scale web-based studies, eye-tracking, and head-mounted cameras.